2025–26 CSA T20 Knock-Out Competition

-The 2025–26 CSA T20 Knock-Out Competition is the 6th season of the CSA Provincial T20 Cup, organized by Cricket South Africa in South Africa.
-The tournament is taking place between 24 October and 23 November 2025.
+The 2025–26 CSA T20 Knock-Out Competition was the 6th season of the CSA Provincial T20 Cup, organized by Cricket South Africa in South Africa.
+The tournament ran from 24 October to 24 November 2025, the date of the final.
 Tuskers were the defending champion.

+this edition is the final CSA T20 Knock-Out Competition tournament.
+It was replaced in 2026 by the Pro20 Cup.